 The degree to which we engage people with these characteristics can shape how they respond to the work before them.
 A leader who offers people a lot of compassion but little truth will create a cozy, relational environment that probably isn’t maximizing the potential of the people or the effectiveness of the team.
 On the other hand, a leader who is constantly challenging with truth but offers little compassion will eventually lead to discouraged people and teams.

-What we want to find is the right combination of compassion and truth that will empower people.
+What we want to find is the right combination of compassion and truth, one that will empower people.
 The chart below illustrates the interplay of compassion and truth, and how it impacts people.

 We all tend to lead with either more compassion or more truth.
-Think about the people you are leading.
+Think about the people you're leading.
 What is your tendency?
 Why?
 How do different situations shape how you calibrate the amount of compassion and truth you offer?
-How do the different personalities of the people you are directing shape how you interact with compassion and truth?
+How do the different personalities of the people you're directing shape how you interact with compassion and truth?

 Here are two different leadership scenarios and how the calibration of compassion and truth can empower people and teams.